MC-Kangan/Embedded-C-for-Microcontrollers-Individual-Project/README.md

 [Relevant files: interrupts.c/interrupts.h/comparator.c/comparator.h/main.c]

 The light-sensing is also achieved by an ISR (Interrupt Service Routine) by using the comparator.
-Interrupt flag will be set on both the postive and negative edge of the comparator.
+Interrupt flag will be set on both the postive and negative edges of the comparator.
 The interrupt will trigger the ISR to toggle the LED.

 ----------------------------------------------------------------------------------
 ### 3. Energy-saving from 1 to 5 am